cmarincia/ketansingh.me/content/posts/llvm.md

 - `getchar()` -  function reads a single character from stdin and returns that character to the caller.
 This will be used to read from stdin to cell memory.
 - `putchar()` - function writes a character to the stdout.
 This will be used to output the character to stdout in a memory cell.
 - `memset()` - function writes `len` bytes of `val` to the string `ptr`.
-We will use this to inirialize the cell memory to 0 at the start of the program.
+We will use this to initialize the cell memory to 0 at the start of the program.

-Once we have these basic functions, we declare the `main` function for our program and we add a unnamed block in our source code.
+Once we have these basic functions, we declare the `main` function for our program, and we add an unnamed block in our source code.
 This block is where rest of our code will live.

 Next we allocate space for a byte array of 30,000 cells, allocate space for data pointer which will be used as index for that array.
 Then we initialize both with 0.
-For array we call the `memset()` and set the value to zero.
+For array, we call the `memset()` and set the value to zero.
 For the pointer variable we just store 0 constant there.

 ```go
 // type of array:  [30000 x i8]